 |

-*Webmaster's note: thanks to the internet, we now know
+*Webmaster's note: thanks to the internet, we

-an original and then modified to make them narrower.
+cast from an original and then modified to make them narrower.

 (Text and photographs © 2005 David Sisson)